The Best Way to Learn Guitar at Home (8 Steps)

 This process however does take several weeks to happen, so you’ll just have to work through it!
 At the start, this is another great reason to space out your practice throughout the week.

-2. Pick Some Great Online Guitar Lessons
+3. Pick Some Great Online Guitar Lessons

-You can choose from sites like Justin Guitar and GuitarTricks, which have developed courses for all levels of playing skill.
-You can choose from different tutors and different music styles, all according to your playing skills, and get just the lessons you need.
+There are plenty of resources online that offer online lessons (video lessons) like Guitareo, Justin Guitar and Guitar Tricks, which have developed courses for all levels of playing skills.
+You can choose from different tutors (guitar teachers/instructors) and different music styles, all according to your playing skills, and get just the lessons you need.

-3. Dedicate at least 20 minutes per day
+4. Dedicate at least 20 minutes per day

 Practicing for at least 20 minutes per day is one of the best ways to get great at an instrument, FAST!

 Within the space of a few weeks or months, you’ll be surprised at how much you know and can do with your instrument.
+Even though it can seem that playing once a week for a couple of hours will get you there, it will not.

 You need that everyday routine of having an instrument in your hands, and if you take it once a week, you’ll get it much slower than if you’re playing every day for a much shorter amount of time.

-4. Learn Some Basic Chords
+5. Learn Some Basic Chords

-There’s a long way for you to go to get to be new Eddie Van Halen.
+There’s a long way for you to go to get to be the new Eddie Van Halen.
 But folk, pop, and many other styles of music are often quite simple to play.

 If you need proof, then check out this great video below by Axis of Awesome!

-5. Work on Finger Drills
+6. Work on Finger Drills

 Finger drills are some of the most boring things you can do with your guitar, but they greatly help your development.